In the spirit of both Cinco de Mayo and the Kentucky Derby, here is a Mexican mint julep cocktail to celebrate them together!

 What is the best Cocktail to celebrate with?

-The margarita is a classic simple cocktail, made with tequila, orange liqueur and lime, a pleasing combination of sweet and citrus tart that is refreshing and crisp.
-And while most people make their margaritas with tequila, we like going with mezcal, the bolder, smokier cousin of tequila that brings a depth and richness to the classic margarita.
+The margarita is a classic simple cocktail, made with tequila, orange liqueur and lime, a pleasing combination.
+A mix of sweet and citrus tart that is refreshing and crisp.
+And while most people make their margaritas with tequila, we like going with mezcal.
+It’s the bolder, smokier cousin of tequila that brings a depth and richness to the classic margarita.
 Both spirits are native to Mexico, so using a good mezcal in a cocktail definitely is a great way to celebrate Mexico!

 The other big spring event that is definitely a party is the Kentucky Derby, which technically is a big and very famous horse race, but really is just a good excuse to drink the traditional cocktail of the Kentucky Derby, the Mint Julep.

-The official cocktail of the Kentucky Derby since 1938, the Mint Julep gets a big bounce in popularity when the Kentucky Derby rolls around and in fact, during the Derby weekend they typically serve around 120,000 mint Juleps!
+The official cocktail of the Kentucky Derby since 1938, the Mint Julep gets a big bounce in popularity when the Kentucky Derby rolls around.
+In fact, during the Derby weekend they typically serve around 120,000 mint Juleps!

 Traditionally served in a silver julep cup amidst a pile of crushed ice, the mint julep is famous as not only for its dominance of the Derby, but also as the drink of choice on many porches across the American South on a hot summer evening.The Mint Julep is a classic smash cocktail made with bourbon, sugar and mint.

-In fact, that chilled frosted cocktail look is why traditionally the mint julep is severed in a metal julep cup as that metal helps to conduct the chill out to the exterior of the cup and create a frosty finish all over the outside of the cup!
+In fact, that chilled frosted cocktail look is why traditionally the mint julep is severed in a metal julep cup.
+The metal helps to conduct the chill out to the exterior of the cup and create a frosty finish all over the outside of the cup!

 The answer is no!
 In fact, the julep was likely originally made with brandy or gin!
 So, substituting in a great bold spirit like mezcal to make our Mexican Mint Julep means that this will be one great sipper!

 The smokey spice of the mezcal playing against the herbal sweetness of the mint and sugar makes for a really pleasing sip.
-We swapped out the regular sugar for some rich brown sugar which adds a warm depth to the sweet side and bringing a hint of that caramel flavor that can be found in bourbon!
+We swapped out the regular sugar for some rich brown sugar.
+This adds a warm depth to the sweet side and bringing a hint of that caramel flavor that can be found in bourbon!

 Add in the crushed ice to chill everything down and top it with a few jalapeno slices and a bouquet of fresh mint and you have a Mexican Mint Julep to celebrate!